 3. You Have Athlete's Foot

 Fungal infections like athlete's foot can give you a rash that's red, itchy or straight up painful.
-Spread by skin-to-skin contact or contact with an infected surface, the problem most often hits in between the toes, but it can also strike the soles or tops of the feet, per the Cleveland Clinic.
+Spread by skin-to-skin contact or contact with an infected surface, the problem most often hits in between the toes, but it can also strike the soles, tops or sides of the feet, per the Cleveland Clinic.

 Fix it: Over-the-counter antifungal creams like Lotrimin Ultra ($13.89, Target.com) or Lamisil AT Cream for Athlete's Foot ($14.49, Amazon.com) can clear the infection and stop the itching and discomfort.
 "In general, they should be applied one to two times daily for two to four weeks," Dr. Garshick says.
 Other remedies for athlete's foot: Keep your feet cool and dry (go barefoot when you can) and try not to scratch.
 Doing so can cause the infection to spread.